polkadot-js/docs/docs/substrate/errors.md

 - **interface**: `api.errors.contracts.ReentranceDenied.is`
 - **summary**:   The action performed is not allowed while the contract performing it is already on the call stack.
 Those actions are contract self destruction and restoration of a tombstone.

+### RentNotPaid
+- **interface**: `api.errors.contracts.RentNotPaid.is`
+- **summary**:   The called contract does not have enough balance to pay for its storage.

+  The contract ran out of balance and is therefore eligible for eviction into a tombstone.
+Anyone can evict the contract by submitting a `claim_surcharge` extrinsic.
+Alternatively, a plain balance transfer can be used in order to increase the contracts funds so that it can be called again.

 ### StorageExhausted
 - **interface**: `api.errors.contracts.StorageExhausted.is`
 - **summary**:   A storage modification exhausted the 32bit type that holds the storage size.

   This can either happen when the accumulated storage in bytes is too large or when number of storage items is too large.

+### TerminatedInConstructor
+- **interface**: `api.errors.contracts.TerminatedInConstructor.is`
+- **summary**:   A contract self destructed in its constructor.

+  This can be triggered by a call to `seal_terminate` or `seal_restore_to`.

 ### TooManyTopics
 - **interface**: `api.errors.contracts.TooManyTopics.is`